JwayYih/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
 What color stripes are on a 100 Ohm resistor?**
+Brown black brown

 **b.
 What do you have to do to light your LED?**
+Create the circuit and plug it into a power source, in this case, the laptop.

 ## Part C. Blink a LED using Arduino